 Dan Caudle is a native West Texan with a special interest in the native grasslands of the plains and prairies and the ecological drivers, natural disturbances, and plant community dynamics that are essential to their existence.
 He retired in 2006 after a 40-year career as a Rangeland Management Specialist with the Natural Resources Conservation Service with extensive work experience throughout Texas, Oklahoma, and Louisiana.

-Caudle is currently working with interns, grad students, landowners, and other organizations on three projects related to restoration, remediation, and long-term management of native grasslands as part of BRIT’s Prairie Research Program.
+Caudle is currently working with landowners, college students, federal and state agencies, and other organizations on projects related to restoration, remediation, and long-term management of native grasslands.